-“Yeah, of course,” Tilda replied with half of a smile, which quickly disappeared.
+“Yeah, of course,” Tilda replied with half of a smile that quickly disappeared.

-In other circumstances, the man would have done one or two cartwheels, but in front of what seemed to be Tilda’s awkward moment, it was inappropriate.
-The singer’s eyes darted from side to side, fidgeting only to calm down once hugging herself as she tried to explain almost apologizing for the incident as if she had slapped him on the face.
+In other circumstances, the man would have done one or two cartwheels, but it was inappropriate in front of what seemed to be Tilda’s awkward moment.
+The singer’s eyes darted from side to side, fidgeting only to calm down once hugging herself as she tried to explain, almost apologizing for the incident as if she had slapped him on the face.

 Nah, a rising star wouldn’t hit on someone like him, would she?
 Weston thought.